 To have the right product or service for the market is something so fundamental it’s easy to forget to even mention it.
 Wrote Entrepreneurship – do genes play a part? that has attracted a lot of readers’ comments.
 But neither I nor any reader thought of mentioning the crucial aspect of product- market fit.
 We all just overlook it even though it is a do or die issue for success.

 Doesn’t matter if you are The Entrepreneur of the Decade, if you are offering the wrong product/service you will fail.
+Would we even know who Richard Branson is if he had been offering products the market didn’t want?

 Why do so many companies fail?